-São Tomé and Príncipe is an island nation off the coast of Gabon in West Africa, the smallest African country after the Seychelles.
-It gained independence from Portugal in 1975, although economic independence is still a long way off given the high rates of poverty that rank it among the world’s poorest countries.
+São Tomé and Príncipe is an island country off the coast of Gabon, in West Africa, the smallest country in Africa after the Seychelles.
+It gained independence from Portugal in 1975, but economic independence is still a long way off, given the high poverty rates that place it among the poorest countries in the world.

-In 2007 it was agreed to cancel São Tomé and Príncipe’s foreign debt, which amounted to US$317 million, approximately US$2,000 per person.
-The cancellation was thanks in part to pressure from various organisations, including Caritas.
+In 2007, it was agreed to cancel São Tomé and Príncipe’s external debt, which amounted to USD 317 million, or about USD 2,000 per person.
+The cancellation was achieved in part through pressure from various organizations, including Caritas.

-Caritas São Tomé and Príncipe was established in 1981 and consists of one diocese that encompasses the entire country.
-There are 14 parishes, 13 on São Tomé and 1 on the island of Príncipe.
+Caritas São Tomé and Príncipe was founded in 1981.
+It consists of a diocese that encompasses the whole country, with 14 parishes, 13 in São Tomé and 1 on the island of Príncipe.

-The initial projects included a food programme aimed at helping those most in need, an agriculture programme to promote farming practices among young people (the country is largely agricultural), sewing classes, and a house for vulnerable children up to seven years of age called the “House of Little Children”.
+Early projects included a food program to help the most needy, a program to promote agricultural practices among youth (the country is primarily agricultural), sewing classes, and a home for vulnerable children up to the age of seven called ‘La Maison des petits enfants.

-A mini-project, called “A bridge of hope”, is currently being implemented with the support of Caritas Portugal, which provides for remote adoption of children in situations of risk.
-Via membership, each “godfather or godmother” undertakes to donate a minimum sum on behalf of a child from São Tomé and Príncipe.
+A mini-project, entitled “A Bridge of Hope”, is currently being implemented with the support of Caritas Portugal, which provides for the remote adoption of children at risk.
+By joining this project, each ‘sponsor’ commits to donate a minimum amount for a child in São Tomé and Príncipe.